-10 American Movies That Won the Palme d'Or at the Cannes Film Festival
+10 American Movies That Won the Palme d'Or at Cannes

 The 66th annual Cannes Film Festival is in full swing.
 There are many films from world-renowned directors in heated competition for the coveted Palme d’Or (The Golden Palm) Award, including Nicolas Winding-Refn’s Only God Forgives, Asghar Farhadi’s The Past, and Joel & Ethan Coen’s Inside Llewyn Davis.
 Although Cannes is an international film festival, flicks from the United States often win the festival’s grand prize.
 Here are 10 American movies that won the Palme d’Or Award.